Guim3/guim3.github.io/_posts/2017-09-20-Fantastic-GANs-and-where-to-find-them-II.md

 * Pixelwise normalization: on the generator, each feature vector is normalized after each convolutional layer (exact formula in the paper).
 This is done to prevent the magnitudes of the gradients of the generator and discriminator from escalating.

 **CelebA-HQ**.
-As a side note, it is worth mentioning that the authors enhanced and prepared the original CelebA for high-resolution training: CelebA-HQ.
+As a side note, it is worth mentioning that the authors enhanced and prepared the original CelebA for high-resolution training.
 In a nutshell, they remove artifacts, apply a Gaussian filtering to produce a depth-of-field effect, and detect landmarks on the face to finally get a 1024x1024 crop.
 After this process, they only keep the best 30k images out of 202k.

 **Evaluation**.
-Finally, a new evaluation method is introduced:
+Last but not least, they introduce a new evaluation method:
 * The idea behind it is that the local image structure of generated images should match the structure of the training images.
 * How do we measure local structure?
 With a Laplacian pyramid, where you get different levels of spatial frequency bands that can be used as descriptors.
 * Then, we extract descriptors from the generated and real images, normalize them, and check how close they are using the famous Wasserstein distance.
 The lower the distance, the better.